dobromir-hristov/vuecommunity/docs/guide/learning/how-to-learn-vue.md

  - Dirty checking of AngularJs can cause loops and be extremely slow
  - Unit test VueJs component is easier than AngularJs
- - VueJs has a much smaller footprint
+ - Vue has a much smaller footprint
  - VueJs is less verbose
  - VueJs community is active and evolving, while AngularJs one moved the attention to Angular (2x, 3x, 4x)